ComScore

 • Why I Love It: vegan, sheet pan recipe, crowd-pleaser, gluten-free

 Coterie member Jodi Moreno’s potato skins feature sweet potato dressed up with Thai peanut sauce and an assortment of garnishes (think: cilantro, basil, toasted nuts, scallion) that deliver bold flavor and plenty of textural appeal.
-The end result is a long overdue update on a classic party appetizer.
+The end result is a long overdue update on a classic holiday appetizer.

 8. Butternut Squash Lasagna